standardnguyen/jaygould/proper_parts/011_chapter_10.md

 Despite the rate wars, the Wabash was able by the fall of 1877 to reorganize its property.
 Although the plan was adopted under the laws of Ohio and the property returned to its stockholders, the title was not entirely clear, and a number of suits tended to obscure its financial future.
 The price of the stock, therefore, even after the reorganization, dropped to exceptionally low levels.
 Its physical condition meanwhile was not enviable.
 Even as late as 1880 the road needed sidings, second track, improved terminals, and additional equipment.
 Many of its cars were not owned, and were held under car trusts.[^4] The company, furthermore, was manipulating its accounts while awaiting a return to better times.
 In a public statement issued in March, 1878, for example, it reported earnings for the previous year of over $168,000; yet in a lawsuit a few months later, the treasurer revealed a deficit of over $570,000.[^5]

 The road was finally returned to its shareholders in February, 1878.
 The board of directors included Field, who, like Gould and Sage, was actively interested in stock-market trading.
 Field was a large holder of cable companies' stocks and of a wide assortment of railroad securities.
 He was a recognized leader in speculative circles and his following included Tilden, the Democratic candidate for President in 1876.
-In the dreary days of 1877, when the financial fate of the Wabash hung in the balance, an investigation of the Wabash led to the purchase by Field of a considerable amount of its common stock, some at less than one dollar a share.[^6] This turned out to be an important factor in Gould's acquisition of control of the road in 1879 and 1880.
+In the dreary days of 1877, when the financial fate of the Wabash hung in the balance, an investigation of the Wabash led to the purchase by Field of a "considerable amount" of its common stock, some at less than one dollar a share.[^6] This turned out to be an important factor in Gould's acquisition of control of the road in 1879 and 1880.

 Field was primarily a stock trader and only incidentally a railroad man.
 When the price of Wabash stock advanced, Field was a seller, and he sold just at the time when Gould was a ready buyer.
 The president of the road was James A. Roosevelt, a member of the brokerage and banking community of New York City.
 The new management did not modify the road's traffic policies.